jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Bugfix: System path /tables are not reported as distribution group
 - Bugfix: Region statistics can now be updated
 - Bugfix: Merge test is only executed if we are responsible for the parent region
+- Bugfix: Old statistics are cleared after region split is done

 ### Version 0.4.1 (Stable) - 02.02.2018
 - New Feature: Implemented the spatial join operation